Estate Planning 101: Back to Basics

 What if a person does not have a health care document?

-If you do not complete a valid health care document designating an agent to make health care decisions in case of your incapacity, the physician and/or hospital will determine the most appropriate person to make such decisions (usually family or close friends).
-In some cases, a court will need to appoint a conservator to make such decisions.
-Either way, there is a lot of room for conflict among family members, which proper health care documents help avoid.
+If you do not complete a valid health care document designating an agent to make health care decisions in case of your incapacity, the physician or hospital will determine the most appropriate person to make such decisions (usually family or close friends).
+In some cases, a court will need to appoint a conservator to make decisions.
+Either way, there is a lot of room for conflict among family members, which proper health care documents could help avoid.

 What do I do once I have completed my estate planning documents?